Mac OS X Keyboard Layouts on Windows

 With this, the Windows language bar should appear on your task bar.
 You can then switch between United Kingdom (Mac OS X) keyboard and whatever other keyboard layout you so choose.
 Alternatively, you could remove other keyboard layouts in the ‘Text Service and Input Languages’ (the one where you added the new layout), making the new Mac OS X style layout your default (and hiding the language bar).

-one thing that this doesn’t cover, though, is the neat little tricks you
+The one thing that this doesn’t cover, though, is the neat little

 Here is where AutoHotKey, that Ben mentioned, comes in: you can specify character replacement strings which are identified as you type (think auto-correct for letters).
 The observant members of the audience will already be thinking to themselves ‘but didn’t you just link to a homebrew keyboard layout to make our Windows keyboards just like those on the Mac, save a few keys?’